6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 Ammunition Choices

-The real world biggest difference between these cartridges is basically that the market has decided that 6.5 Grendel is more popular.
+The biggest difference between these cartridges is how the market has decided that 6.5 Grendel is more popular.

-Maybe it’s because there is already a boatload of super popular 6.5mm cartridges and projectiles on the market, or maybe it’s because Grendel is a way cooler name than Special Purpose Cartridge.
+Maybe because there is already a boatload of super popular 6.5mm cartridges and projectiles on the market.
+Or, maybe it’s because Grendel is a way cooler name than Special Purpose Cartridge.

 Either way, the bottom line is that 6.5 Grendel has a LOT more variety in ammo choices.